circuitid/circuitid-ruby/README.md

 end

 api_instance = CircuitID::AcceptedSendersApi.new
-acceptedsenders = CircuitID::Acceptedsenders.new({object: 3.56, service: 3.56, service_ref: 3.56, ref: users}) # Acceptedsenders | The JSON object that will be posted to the REST API endpoint.
+acceptedsenders = CircuitID::Acceptedsenders.new({object: 'object_example', service: 'service_example', service_ref: 'service_ref_example', ref: 'users'}) # Acceptedsenders | The JSON object that will be posted to the REST API endpoint.

 begin
   #Create a new object